erithy/Simple-vue-stepper/README.md

 # simple-vue-stepper
-The component source code took from: https://github.com/adi518/vue-stepper and modify and style to look a like Bootstrap
+The component source code took from: https://github.com/adi518/vue-stepper and modify style to look alike Bootstrap

 ## Install
 ```